caustee/hugo/content/help/recruiting-screening.md

+---
+title: "Technical screening"
+layout: "page"
+---

-this is just a placeholder
+this is just a placeholder for technical screening